Devasy23/FaceRec/README.md

 pytest
 ```
 ## 📜 License
-This project is licensed under the APACHE License - see the LICENSE file for details.
+This project is licensed under the APACHE License - please look at the LICENSE file for details.